 Ghost The Hiring Manager

 In any part of the interviewing process, it is important to make sure you are not burning bridges, you never know when your paths may cross again in the business world.

-If you are offered the job but have decided not to take it for any reason, do not ignore the hiring manager.
-It is important to let the hiring manager know your decision.
+If you are offered the job but have decided not to take it, don’t ignore the hiring manager.
+It’s important to let them know your decision.
 Thank them for their time and the opportunity and explain that you have decided to go in a different direction.
 They will appreciate the honesty, and this helps them move forward in their hiring process.